wjdenny/resources-johnson-county/README.md

 In 2016, I took on the project of collecting and verifying information about social services that might be of interest to recent immigrants to our area, Johnson County, Iowa.
 That project has since been used by Kirkwood Community College's library and learning center.
-It was originally available as a shared document on Google Docs, but I wanted to make it available to a wider public, help organize efforts to contribute updates to the information, and provide a tool that can be used in other locations as well.
+It was originally available as [a shared document on Google Docs](https://docs.google.com/document/d/1EjUjH2K3kxGGxW24Bo98vRCNDxFYLBHk60y_asuiR3I/edit#heading=h.eg9f677utci3), but I wanted to make it available to a wider public, help), but I wanted to make it available to a wider public, help organize efforts to contribute updates to the information, and provide a tool that can be used in other locations as well.

+If you just want to use the directory, you can access the website at https://www.wjdenny.com/resources-johnson-county/.
+Otherwise, read on to see how you can contribute or use it for your own project.

 # How to contribute
 If you have ideas for better ways to present this information, please contact